 Edge Remappable Rare Buttons

-We have the rear buttons or paddles now.
-Both of these controllers come with these, and they both allow you to map any other button on the controller to these instead.
+We have the rear buttons or paddles and both of these controllers come with these, and they both allow you to map any other button on the controller to these instead.

 The key differences between these two are the fact that the Edge comes with just two rear buttons, while the SCUF comes with four paddles.
-Of course, this is a personal preference, as I know people who use both two and four paddles on their SCUF.
+This is a personal preference, as I know people who use both two and four paddles on their SCUF.

 You really can’t go wrong with either of these rear buttons, and if you decide you want to play with just two or even no paddles at all, they can all be removed easily.
 The Edge buttons pull away, while the SCUF paddles slide down and pull out.